Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/builder-kit-particle.md

 {{ data.body.event }} === "light-level"
 ```

-Set the expression of the right conditional node to check for the "button-pressed" event:
+Set the expression of the right Conditional node to check for the "button-pressed" event:

 ```
 {{ data.body.event }} === "button-pressed"